ATCGbyH/IMC_Denoise-CellSEG/README.md

-A set of pancreatic histology clinical samples was processed by the University of Verona, by selecting multiple regions of interest (ROIs) and assembling them into multiple tissue microarray (TMA) slides, subsequently digitalised via Imaging Mass Cytometry (IMC) into an extensive data set.
+A set of pancreatic histology clinical samples was processed by the University of Verona, by selecting multiple regions of interest (ROIs) and assembling them into multiple tissue microarray (TMA) slides, subsequently digitalised via Imaging Mass Cytometry (IMC) into an extensive data set. </h5>

 This dataset was then made available to the Maiques Lab from Barts Cancer Institute (BCI), from which 371 distinct multi-channelled images of PDAC (n = 187) and IPMN (n = 184) samples, covering multiple pancreatic regions of each patient, were used for analysis.

-<b> These TMAs were stained with labelled metal-isotope-conjugated antibodies containing, for each
-multiplexed tissue image, a total of 37 channels specific to distinct cell markers, from which 15 of them, targeting immune and stromal markers, were selected for this experiment.
+These TMAs were stained with labelled metal-isotope-conjugated antibodies containing, for each multiplexed tissue image, a total of 37 channels specific to distinct cell markers, from which 15 of them, targeting immune and stromal markers, were selected for this experiment.